MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 QRTimeStamp.text = "Time:" + System.DateTime.Now.AddSeconds(-ElapsedSecs).ToString("MM/dd/yyyy HH:mm:ss.fff");
 ```

+#### Are QR codes saved at the ‘space’ level or app level?
+It seems to me it is beyond app?

+QR codes are saved at the system level in driver session, or boot session on HoloLens.
+For more information, see [managing QR code data](#managing-qr-code-data).

 #### How does that work with the underlying platform?
 Where do they persist?

 They only persist in memory (ASIC/SOC).

-#### Are QR codes saved at the ‘space’ level or app level?
-It seems to me it is beyond app?

-QR codes are saved at the system level in driver session, or boot session on HoloLens.

-### From a plugin standpoint, what should I do?
-My plugin right now is configured for x64.
-Is the DLL OK to just reconfigure in Unity as x86?

-For more information, see [Configure Unity for Windows Mixed Reality](/learn/modules/learn-mrtk-tutorials/1-3-exercise-configure-unity-for-windows-mixed-reality?ns-enrollment-type=LearningPath&ns-enrollment-id=learn.azure.beginner-hololens-2-tutorials&tabs=openxr).

 ## See also
 * [QR code tracking with native C++ and C## samples](../native/qr-code-tracking-cs-cpp.md)